Please email firstname.lastname@example.org for further information.

 |Desirability of central city as a place to live||Decreasing trend

-In 2018, over two thirds of respondents agreed that there was a range of housing options in the central city.
+In 2019, 30% of respondents agreed that there was a range of housing options in the central city.

 Before the 2010–2011 Canterbury earthquake sequence, the estimated population in the Four Avenues was 8280 at June 2010.
 The impact of the earthquakes resulted in the population declining to a low point in 2014 with 5050 people.